Euclideon/vaultclient/docs/UserGuide.md

 > Visualization pane on the right hand side in settings, press the checkbox and you've toggled it off.

 How do I lock altitude when moving the camera?
-> Press Space bar to toggle, or press the local altitude button in the'status' window (top left of the Scene window).
+> Press Space bar to toggle, or press the local altitude button in the 'status' window (top left of the Scene window)

 How do I load my previous projects?
 > Press projects, and view the previous Euclideon vault projects from the dropdown box.

 How do I convert into UDS?
-> Coverting to UDS is as simple as pressing the convert window and naming the output and selecting the destination of the coverted file.
+> Converting to UDS is as simple as pressing the convert window and naming the output and selecting the destination of the converted file.

-A coverting error occured, what do I do?
+A converting error occured, what do I do?
-> Due to either corrupt or incomplete data, clicking the 'continue converting' tickbox will complete converting regardless of data intergrity.
-(Visuals may vary).
+> Due to either corrupt or incomplete data, clicking the 'continue converting' tickbox will complete converting regardless of data integrity.
+(Visuals may vary)

 I want to demonstrate key features of my 3D model, how can I do that?
 > Check out the visualization dropdown box in the Settings pane, on the right hand side of the Vault Client.